 As well as the common causes of bursitis, trochanteric bursitis can occur following surgery.
 Patients who have undergone surgery for a hip replacement or fractured hip often complain about pain over the outside of the hip which is usually caused by irritation of the bursa.
 Trochanteric bursitis is also known to occur as a complication of arthroscopic surgery, although it is estimated to have a low occurrence rate (1.4% of all trochanteric bursitis cases).

-Diagnosing trochanteric bursitis can be difficult as many conditions (iliotibial band syndrome (ITBS), hip muscle strain, ligament sprains, etc.) have bursitis-like symptoms.
+Diagnosing trochanteric bursitis is not straightforward or simple.
+Why?
+MANY conditions (iliotibial band syndrome (ITBS), hip muscle strain, ligament sprains, etc.) have VERY similar symptoms.
 Your doctor will need to perform a thorough assessment and possibly run tests to determine if your pain is caused by bursitis or by muscle or joint injury, local bleeding, synovitis, arthritis, tendonitis, cellulitis or a number of other conditions.

 To begin with, your doctor will gather a medical history about you and your current condition and symptoms.
 He/she will ask about the amount pain you are having with your hip, how long you have had your symptoms and if you are experiencing a range of motion loss with the hip and knee.
 Details about what caused the pain in the hip, when it started, and whether or not you have ever had treatments for this or a similar condition in the past, are very helpful in assessing your injury.